 In Q110, the Company paid \$51,628 to Indian and Northern Affairs Canada on behalf of the Black Lake Denesuline First Nations.
 These payments will be offset against future options payments.
-During Q111 and Q211, only limited activity was undertaken on the project as the Company was interpreting the drilling data.
+During Q311, only limited activity was undertaken on the project.